dayonoliveira/Statistic/descriptions.md

 - `set: list`: Here the raw dataset is inserted.
 It has to be passed in `list` form.
 - `respectiveValues: bool`: This option allows you to alternate between the data return, allowing to return a vector with only the absolute frequencies (`False` by default) or the values ​​with their respective frequencies (`True`).

+### Return:

+- `freq: list`: Returns a list with only absolute frequencies, or a list of frequencies and their respective values.

 ## `Fir`

 Function that calculates the relative frequency of the discrete dataset or classes, based on the absolute frequency.
 The return is a list of numbers like `float`.